 - Your climate?

-- How much sunlight will the grass receive and require?
+- How much sunlight will the grass require and receive?

-- The amount of traffic the grass will have to withstand?
+- The amount of traffic that the grass will have to withstand?

 - What is your water accessibility and rainfall?

 GRASS TYPES IN SOUTH AFRICA: WARM SEASON GRASSES

 One of the first grass types in South Africa we will discuss is Kearsney grass.
 It is a coarse-textured, light green, and shiny lawn.